KOTOR-Community-Portal/mod-builds/content/k1/spoiler-free.md

 ### Known Bugs

-* The very first cutscene (the title crawl) will always fail to play when running with upscaled movies and widescreen applied.
-Just watch a clip of the cutscene elsewhere--we don't know why this happens, but as far as we can tell it is unavoidable.
-* Sometimes the game will crash on load when trying to enter a new area due to a data overflow.
-This is uncommon and most users should never encounter it, but it is unfortunately virtually impossible to fully account for.
-Fortunately, it is easy to fix when it happens: simply temporarily disable the 'Frame Buffer Effects' and shadows settings in your advanced graphics options, proceed through the load screen, then re-enable the setting once on the other side.
+* For some users, the game may very rarely crash on load when trying to enter a new area due to a data overflow.
+This is extremeley uncommon and most users should never encounter it, but it is impossible to fully prevent.
+Fortunately, it is easy to fix if it does happen: simply temporarily disable the 'Frame Buffer Effects' and "Soft Shadows" settings in your advanced graphics options, proceed through the load screen, then re-enable the settings once on the other side.
+Again, most players should never encounter this.

 ### AMD Players

 Not long ago many AMD cards experienced extreme and frequent crashing when playing KOTOR.
 Recent driver updates have fixed this, so if you get into the game and start experiencing random crashes while walking around, the solution should be as simple as updating your drivers.
-If for whatever reason that doesn't work, you can try reversion instead, to a version prior to July 15th, 2022.
-I cannot give advice on how to do this, as the process is unique to your particular graphics card and I don't personally own an AMD device.
-Googling your graphics card and 'drivers' will probably get you where you need to go.
+If for whatever reason that doesn't work, you can try reversion instead: the last known stable AMD driver series is [here](https://www.amd.com/en/support/kb/release-notes/rn-rad-win-22-5-1), but bear in mind that, if your AMD hardware is newer than this driver's release date, rolling back will not be possible.

 ### Mac OS Players